savitaashture/Secure-webhook/README.md

 Adding label to namespace will make sure that created eventlistener resources to run as `https`

 ### Implementation Detail:
-When OpenShift Pipleine installed through Operator a `pipeline-webhook-proxy` pod will be running always
+When OpenShift Pipleine installed through Operator a `tekton-operator-proxy-webhook-` pod will be running always

 Below are the functionality of proxy webhook pod
 * Webhook watches for label on namespace and whenever it finds it tries to set up below Annoation